The thesis

 31,000 locations upgraded as civic hubs — FedCard enrollment, telehealth booths, COMPASS kiosks, voter registration, federal COMPASS liaison per site.

 The measurement system itself.
-Eleven shortage indicators, eight domains, tract-level scores published quarterly by the National Statistics Board.
+Shortage indicators across eight domains, scored by census tract and published quarterly by the National Statistics Board.

 Why measurement comes before money